 How does a beautiful golden retriever go from blonde to bald?

 If you are a dog owner, then we are sure you know what we are getting at.
 Dark brown, copper-ish little menaces called FLEAS!

 It is remarkable how these tiny little creatures can cause so much damage.
 They can make your dogs go crazy from itching and rashes.
-They can spoil beautiful dog fur that you have worked so hard to groom.
+They can spoil your beautiful dog’s fur that you have worked so hard to groom.
 But most importantly, they can make you and your pets sick.

-So, we have decided to educate you all on what dog fleas are, how you can easily spot those nasty creatures.
-And treat as well as prevent future flea infestations.
-We have also added some most efficient tools to get rid of Fleas from your dogs and/or home.
+This post contains everything about dog fleas and how you can easily spot those nasty creatures, as well as, prevention from future flea infestations.
+You’ll also find some most efficient tools to get rid of fleas from your dogs and/or home.
 So, let’s start with their intro.